Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 e) Verify event ID 4768 was generated for user logon

-Event ID 4768 is for user logon.
+Event ID 4768 is for user login.

 If AD DC doesn't generate event ID 4768 in Windows Event Viewer, the STA Agent cannot detect any user logon activity.

-Once event ID 4768 is generated, STA Agent forwards that information to the STA Collector UDP port 5566.
+Once event ID 4768 is generated, the STA Agent forwards that information to the STA Collector UDP port 5566.

-The following screenshot shows user1 logged on AD domain tao.xg from workstation 192.168.20.19.
+The following screenshot shows user1 logged on to AD domain tao.xg from workstation 192.168.20.19.

 6. Install and configure STAS